standard-for-public-code/standard-for-public-code/criteria/document-maturity.md

 * Make sure that services only rely on codebases of equal or greater maturity than the service.
 For example, don't use a beta codebase in a production service or a prototype codebase in a beta service.
 * If the codebase is not ready for general use, work with the developers to ensure the codebase is properly labeled:
-  * prototype: to test the look and feel, and to internally prove the concept of the technical possibilities,
+  * pre-alpha: to test the look and feel, and to internally prove the concept of the technical possibilities,
   * alpha: to do guided tests with a limited set of users,
   * beta: to open up testing to a larger section of the general public, for example to test if the codebase works at scale,
-  * pre-release version: code that is ready to be released but hasn't received formal approval yet.
+  * release candidate: code that is ready to be released but hasn't received formal approval yet.

 ## Developers and designers: what you need to do